-There are numerous precedents for the use of Augmented Reality (hereinafter AR) in the educational field in which the motivational effects and improvements in student performance at different educational levels have been demonstrated when they have been properly used (Anastassova, 2014 ).
-RA is characterized by a divergent cognitive process, it is learned by making and posing at the same time different formulas or paths for solving practical problems.
-The implementation of RA is very recent within the education system, the positive effects on learning have been proven.
-However, we are still in an exploratory stage and we have some doubts, but we can already count on certain certainties.
+There are numerous precedents for the use of Augmented Reality (hereinafter AR) in the educational field in which the motivating effects and improvements in the performance of students at different educational levels have been demonstrated when they have been used appropriately (Anastassova, 2014 ).
+RA is characterized by a divergent cognitive process, it is learned by doing and posing at the same time different formulas or ways to solve practical problems.
+The implementation of AR is very recent within the educational system, the positive effects on learning have been proven.
+However, we are still in an exploratory stage and we have some doubts, but we can already count on some certainties.

 The immersion of students in training experiences with RA, especially in primary and secondary education, has an impact on the improvement of their learning outcomes.
 The RA, due to its interaction and exploration characteristics seems indicated for education due to the characteristics of this evolutionary stage, in which the students are still restless and need a certain degree of activity and movement that interferes in the development of the teaching activity such and as it has been doing traditionally (Aguirregoitia, 2016).
 RA includes exploratory activities, which encourage continuous discovery and wonder what is behind and that also involve motor activities.
 The importance of this project is that it encourages learning through a voluntary, enjoyable activity, with a purpose and spontaneously chosen that implies acquiring new language, new concepts and new skills from the student's freedom to choose when and what he learns .
 The "game" as a means of learning is what is sought with the project such as moving to the tablet, choosing and changing the markers or aiming to self-assess.
 (EuropeanValley, 2019)